 Down Payments for Second Homes and Investment Properties

 If you’re interested in buying a secondary residence, such as a vacation home or an investment property, the down payment rules are different.

 You usually need a down payment of at least 10% to take out a conventional loan on a second home.
 If you’re buying an investment property, such as a home that you plan to rent for additional income, you likely need a down payment of at least 15%.

 Loan Requirements for Second Homes

 |Loan type||Minimum down payment||Maximum DTI ratio||Minimum credit score|

 |Investment property||15% for a one-unit property, 25% for two to four units.||45%.||680 for a one-unit property, 620 for two to four units.|

 Down Payment FAQ

 Still have some lingering questions about down payments?
-Here are answers to some of the most common questions.
+Here are the answers to some frequently asked questions.